 Because if they don’t check, and allow you on the flight with a one-way ticket, but immigration officials refuse to let you in, the airline will be responsible for the costs of flying (deporting?) you back to your home country, along with possible fines.

 Some airlines are very strict about the proof of onward travel rule.

 If you can’t provide proof, you won’t be allowed to board your flight.
 Or they’ll ask you to buy a return ticket from them right then and there — which can often cost hundreds of dollars more than you want to spend.

-I feel your pain.
-Why can’t they just make it easy and allow me travel on a one-way ticket, trusting me when I tell them I plan to leave in two months?
+If you’re a digital nomad too, I feel your pain.
+Why can’t they just make it easy and allow me to travel on a one-way ticket, trusting me when I tell them I plan to leave in two months?

 Some of us prefer to travel spontaneously, without plans!

 Most backpackers, long-term travelers, and

 digital nomads are on a tight budget, trying to make their money last as long as possible.
 Or they aren’t exactly sure which country they want to visit next.
 Or they want to travel overland by bus.

 Buying round trip tickets just isn’t in the cards for everyone.

 Don’t take it personally though.
 These are their rules for onward travel, and we have to respect them.
 We have similar laws for foreigners attempting to visit our own countries.